The War Machine armor first appeared in a cameo in Iron Man Vol 1. issue 281 and fully in Iron Man Vol.1. issue 282 (1992).

 In the sequel, Rhodes is shown porting a much sleeker, more advanced version of the War Machine armor.
 This suit does away with the bulkier design of its predecessor in favor of a more streamlined look.
 The new armor is repainted and christened as the Iron Patriot suit after focus group data determines that the public thinks of War Machine as "too threatening" a name.
 Though the armor is never seen in its original War Machine form in the film itself, it can be glimpsed in official concept art and various forms of merchandise for the movie.

 Another new War Machine armor, the Mark III, debuts in Captain America: Civil War.
 This version once again has a bulkier, more tank-like build, but is much more technologically advanced than the one seen in Iron Man 2.
-The new suit also has an additional shoulder cannon that can be detached and used as a melee weapon.
+The new suit also has an additional shoulder attachment that can be detached and used as a melee weapon, as well as sonic weapons that can non-lethally incapacitate enemies.

 - Toy Biz produced a number of figures showing War Machine in his classic suit.